 The new tradition wasn’t initially popular with the authorities – police arrived to break up the fight for a few years, and it was completely banned in the early 1950s.
 But the food fight was so popular that the tradition never really went away.
 Eventually, it was allowed by the state and quickly grew in popularity to become the huge festival we know today.

-This is now such a big deal in the town that the entire week leading up to the fight is filled with parades, fireworks and huge paella cooking contests in the streets.
+This is now such a big deal in the town that the entire week leading up to the fight is filled with parades, fireworks and huge paella-cooking contests in the streets.

 If you want to come and join the fun, remember that there’s not much accommodation in the town itself so you’ll need to stay in Valencia and get on the busy trains to Buñol in the morning.
-Bring a clean change of clothes, and whatever you want to wear during the fight, whether that’s the traditional white worn by most participants, snorkelling gear to keep the juice out of our eyes and nose, or something a bit more improvised.
+Bring a clean change of clothes, and whatever you want to wear during the fight, whether that’s the traditional white worn by most participants, snorkelling gear to keep the juice out of your eyes and nose, or something a bit more improvised.

-You can find more advice and tips on enjoying the festival at the official website.
 Whatever you decide to do, you’re sure to have a completely unforgettable experience at La Tomatina.